 Steven G. Poskanzer became Carleton’s 11th president in August, 2010.
 A scholar of higher education law, Poskanzer’s research focuses on issues of academic freedom and how colleges and universities seek to achieve educational goals in a complex legal and policy environment.
 At each institution where he has worked, Poskanzer has also made a point of teaching students in the classroom.
-This fall he will teach a seminar, “Legal Issues in Higher Education,” to Carleton students.
+Last fall he taught a seminar, “Legal Issues in Higher Education,” to Carleton students.

 Before coming to Carleton, Poskanzer held senior administrative and academic positions at both private and public universities.
 This breadth of experience makes him somewhat unusual among college presidents.